NannyML/nannyml/docs/tutorials/setting_up/data_requirements.rst

 ==================

 In this guide we'll present an overview of the data NannyML requires to function.
-It serves as a preamble to the guide on :ref:`providing metadata<import-data>`.
+It serves as a starting point for the guide on :ref:`providing metadata<import-data>`.

 .. _data-drift-periods: